Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

 \subsection{Illustration on running example}

-To see the proposed sensitivity summary measures in action, we return to our running example from \citet{hk2022poland}.
-We calculate total robustness values and the respective robustness allocation values for the individual protest outcome under each identification strategy.
-For the bias threshold \(b\), we use twice the standard error of the respective estimates.
-This choice of \(b\) favors proximal and especially IV, since their standard errors are larger.
-Coincidentally, these values of \(b\) each correspond to roughly a one-quarter decrease in the magnitude of each estimated causal effect.
-Table~\ref{tbl-trv} shows these bias thresholds and their corresponding total robustness values for each identification strategy.
-To account for uncertainty, we use a fractional-weighted bootstrap and report the median absolute deviation of the estimates across bootstrap iterations.
+To see the proposed sensitivity summary measures in action, we return to our running example from \citet{hk2022poland}, and calculate robustness values for the individual protest outcome under each identification strategy.
+For the bias threshold \(b\), we use the respective point estimates, so that a bias of \(b\) would move the estimated effect to zero.
+This choice of \(b\) favors proximal and especially IV, since their estimates errors are larger in magnitude.\footnote{ For readers concerned about the use of a different \(b\) across strategies, the appendix contains an analysis of the group protest outcome, where fortuitously all estimates, and thus all \(b\), are nearly equal.}

+Table~\ref{tbl-rv} shows these bias thresholds and their corresponding total robustness values for each identification strategy.
+The table also shows the minimizing value of \(\rho\) from the optimization routine.\footnote{ We used a very small penalty on the total magnitude of \(\rho\) in order to encourage a unique solution to the optimization problem, but due to the limiations of numerical optimization, these values of \(\rho\) should be interpreted with some caution.} To account for uncertainty, we use a fractional-weighted bootstrap and report the median absolute deviation of the estimates across bootstrap iterations.
 The fractional-weighted bootstrap, a kind of Bayesian bootstrap, avoids collinearity issues when projecting out indicator variables that are only present in a few observations \citep{xu2020applications}, and the use of MAD is appropriate given the heavy skew of some of the bootstrap distributions, which results from the quantities being bounded below by 0.